mdakram28/fastMp4Parser/README.md

 # Fast MP4 Parsing
+Tool to parse MP4 ISOBMFF container (or container parts) and print the box header contents.

+## Folder structure
 The contents of mp4 files are parsed and the consolidated stats are printed at the end.
 ```
 |